 Most people will tell you “there’s no place like home.”
 We agree.
-That’s why Smithville Regional Hospital offers a complete range of advanced inpatient/outpatient surgical procedures developed with your comfort, convenience and individual medical needs in mind.
+That’s why Ascension Seton Smithville offers a complete range of advanced inpatient/outpatient surgical procedures developed with your comfort, convenience and individual medical needs in mind.
 Your desire for home recovery has led the way to more procedures being made available on an outpatient basis.
 Research is also a guiding force, indicating that patients get better faster in the familiar surroundings of home.
 That’s the real value of outpatient surgery returning you to your normal activities sooner.
 The specialized skills, technology and resources of our staff and nurses are making this possible for more patients of all ages.

 What to Bring for Pre-Admission Testing

 - Your insurance card in order to complete processing of your admission form.

 - Any physician’s orders and records that have been given to you.

 - Information on any prescription medications you are currently taking.

 - Guardian papers, living will and medical power of attorney, if appropriate.